 A growth chart is used to measure your baby’s development and growth rate.
 It is a tool that will help you track milestones that your baby is crossing and enable you to figure out if his growth is within the healthy range.

 It is important to know that there is a difference in the rate at which baby girls and baby boys grow.
-This is why you will find separate growth charts for boys and girls.
+This is why you will find separate growth charts for girls and boys.

 What does a growth chart measure?